Panasonic GX80 vs Sony A7R II

-The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A7R II are two digital cameras that were announced, respectively, in April 2016 and June 2015.
-Both the GX80 and the A7R II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and a full frame sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in April 2016 and June 2015.
+Both the GX80 and the A7R II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and a full frame (A7R II) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably larger (41 percent) than the Panasonic GX80.
 Moreover, the A7R II is substantially heavier (47 percent) than the GX80.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the GX80 does not feature any corresponding weather-sealing.